e-ucm/xapi-seriousgames/README.md

 ### 7.2.4. died because

-The player lost a life/attempt.
+The player loses a life/attempt.

 ```
 	John Doe died because "Enemy/Goomba" at "May 24, 2016 19:43:18 UTC"